-The proceeds of the \$80.0 million tranche was funded on December 17, 2020.
+The \$80.0 million tranche was funded on December 17, 2020.
 The \$70.0 million tranche was funded in January 2021.
 The Company used the proceeds to repay the existing \$125.0 million 5.42% Senior Notes maturing on January 20, 2021, as well as for general corporate purposes.
-Interest on the 2020 Senior Notes will be paid semi-annually.
+Interest on the 2020 Senior Notes is paid semi-annually.

 The Company's debt agreements require the Company to maintain certain financial ratios.
-As of February 28, 2021, the Company was in compliance with all covenants or other requirements set forth in the debt agreements.
+As of February 28, 2022, the Company was in compliance with all covenants or other requirements set forth in the debt agreements.